Raiyuuki/Raiyuuki.github.io/content/Filipino/ginataang_manok.md

 weight = 1
 +++
 {{% notice foreword %}}
 This is the Recipe i use to make Ginataang Manok, also called a Chicken Coconut Stew.
-As always, keep in mind i go alot by feeling! adjust it to your liking.
-The list of spices used will be at the very end if you dont have them at home!
 {{% /notice %}}

 {{% notice Tip %}}